-Red cell macrocytosis and polycythaemia may affect up to two-thirds of infants.
-Transient myeloproliferative disorder (TMD) may be present in up to 10% of newborns with Down syndrome.
+Red cell macrocytosis and polycythaemia may affect up to two-thirds of infants with Down syndrome.
+Transient myeloproliferative disorder (TMD) may be present in up to 10% of newborns.
 Acute leukaemias are reported in 1 in 300 individuals with Down syndrome.

 Other cutaneous features include dry skin and a large tongue with a scrotal appearance.

 A variety of dermatological disorders are more common in Down syndrome due to a combination of immune and genetic dysregulation and inefficient physiological processes.

 Defective regulation of genes located on chromosome 21 may play a role in keratosis pilaris, alopecia areata, and vitiligo.
 Immune dysregulation leads to increased susceptibility to bacterial and fungal skin infections.